-With the help of title sponsors SCNS Motors and Fast Forward Race Engines, we will be paying out a total sum of $12,000!!!
+With the help of title sponsors Ignite Racing Fuels and Induction Performance, we will be paying out a total sum of $12,000!!!
 We have ensured our payouts are the highest in roll racing each and every year in hopes of attracting the biggest and baddest to come out and prove it on the track at FL2K!
 This is huge because most roll race events are just for bragging rights or a trophy but at FL2K you are also competing for the biggest payout in the entire sport of roll racing.
-The top two in all three classes will receive a cash payout and a trophy, and the winner will also receive a special gift from FL2K.
+The top two in all three classes will receive a cash payout and a trophy.

 - Winner: $5,000

 Cars will be paired in the staging lanes by the track staff at the head of the track.
 When signaled the cars will take off and have 450 feet to pace one another at a start speed between 40-50 MPH.
 Once the two cars reach the designated “start zone,” a traffic light mounted in the center of the track will change from Red to Green.
 As always, Green means GO!

 - The car with the higher qualifying speed gets lane choice.

 - The car in the right lane must pace the car in the left lane for ALL starts.
 Left lane sets the pace!

 - Competitors will have a maximum of three attempts at a clean start.
 If a clean start cannot be achieved in three attempts track officials reserve the right to DQ both racers.
 It's possible both drivers could be DQ'd for foul play/false starts.
 Do not play games!